JackCSheehan/obsidian-tweaks/README.md

 ---
 This snippet changes the color of the slide controls (the progress bar and the left/right arrow buttons) to a purple color to better match the rest of the interface.

+### Purple Slide Links
+---
+Changes the link color in slideshows to match the link color in other parts of Obsidian.

-## Themes
+# Themes

 ### Hyperlegible Font
 ---
-This theme changes the default Obsidian font to Atkinson [Hyperlegible](https://fonts.google.com/specimen/Atkinson+Hyperlegible?query=atkin#glyphs), a font designed to be legible to those with low vision.
+This theme changes the default Obsidian font to [Atkinson Hyperlegible](https://fonts.google.com/specimen/Atkinson+Hyperlegible?query=atkin#glyphs), a font designed to be legible to those with low vision.

+### Extra Dark
+---
+Turns the default Obsidian dark theme to a much darker one, making most backgrounds pitch black.